Voxelated/voxelated.github.io/_pages/CodingConventions.md

 that the type of the object is immediately obvious from the surrounding context.
 You may also use it **within** library implementations to simplify template code.

-**Note:** *Do not use auto to simplify template code if the code is part of a library's interface.
-It is okay to assume that other library developers understand C++ sufficiently to infer the type of heavily templated code from the surrounding context, and hence justifies the simplification ```auto``` provides.
-However, if the interface is available for anyone to use, the code should be explicit so that even beginner C++ developers can understand it.*

 When using the ```auto``` keyword, be aware of the efficiency in specific cases.